libsdl-org/SDL/docs/README-ios.md

     }

-Note that if you are using main callbacks instead of a standard C main() function, your SDL_AppIterate() callback is already doing this and you don't need to use SDL_iOSSetAnimationCallback.
+Note that if you are using main callbacks instead of a standard C main() function, your SDL_AppIterate() callback is already doing this and you don't need to use SDL_SetiOSAnimationCallback.

 Deploying to older versions of iOS